MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/upgrade-and-update/verify-upgrade-for-databases-2019.md

 - Search

-  - Check that the search configuration settings are alike those in the SharePoint Server 2013 with Service Pack 1 (SP1) farm.
+  - Check that the search configuration settings are alike those in the SharePoint Server 2019 Public Preview farm.

   - Run search queries, and verify that the queries work as expected and provide appropriate results.
 Twenty-four hours later, view the query reports and look for issues.